Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 down-arrow

 The Health Insurance Portability and Accountability Act (HIPAA) seeks to ensure that patients’ data, protected health information (PHI), is reasonably protected from both a privacy and security perspective.
 As we have shifted into the digital age, healthcare providers have had to account for the rise of electronically protected health information (EPHI) and the wealth of new technologies available to enhance the patient experience and improve patient outcomes.
-While these technologies have made great strides to their respective ends, they have also opened up a wealth of opportunities for bad actors to attack organizations that store some of the most intimate information people can imagine.
-In order to protect healthcare organizations from data breaches, let's review the HIPAA cybersecurity requirements stated in the HIPAA Privacy and Security Rules.
+While these technologies have made great strides to their respective ends, they have also opened up many opportunities for bad actors to attack organizations that store some of the most intimate information people can imagine.
+To protect healthcare organizations from data breaches, review the HIPAA cybersecurity requirements in the HIPAA Privacy and Security Rules.

 The HIPAA Privacy Rule